Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Problem Setup

 } Equation (\ref{eq:outcome}) enables mapping of multiple occurrences of undesirable outcomes at time points { $t \in \{1,..,T\}~|~o_{i,t}=1$} to a binary value representing a \textit{repeated} undesirable outcome i.e. { $y_{i}({\tau})= 1$} if { $\exists{t}, y(t,t',\tau)=1$} and $0$ otherwise.
 Moving forward, we use the terms ``outcome'' and ``repeated undesirable outcome'' interchangeably.

 For example, let us consider the timeline { $E_3$} in Figure \ref{fig:data_model}.
 If the time interval { $\tau=2$}, then the outcome is { $y_{3}(1,3,2)=1$} because the consecutive undesirable outcomes are within the specified time interval.
 However, if we consider { $\tau=1$} for the timeline { $E_3$}, the outcome is { $y_{3}(1,3,1)=0$}.
 We treat the value of { $\tau$} to be domain-specific and available from standard practice or domain experts.
-The commonly used interval for hospital readmission is $30$ days~\cite{bailey-hcup19} and for recidivism is three years~\cite{recidivism-21}.
+For example, the commonly used interval for hospital readmission is $30$ days~\cite{bailey-hcup19}.